BlackDragonHacker/Cube/README.md

    python bot.py
    ```

-# How to Get Data

-How to enable dev tool on teelgram PC : [)

-Watch the following video to get data [)

 # Run for 24/7

 You can run the script bot for 24/7 using vps / rdp.
 You can use `screen` application in vps linux to running the script bot in background process